 The double eagle coat of arms that looks out over the gate from behind bears the inscription F. II..
 This refers to Francis II, Holy Roman Emperor (though not for much longer) and ruler of the Habsburg lands at the time.

-The Theater an der Wien has a chequered history but is still going strong as the oldest of Vienna’s three great opera houses.
-Beethoven even lived in it briefly.
-Indeed, the Papagenotor sits opposite Hotel Beethoven on Papagenogasse.
-The street took its name from the famous theatre entrance in 1876.
+Shikaneder is one of many famous names associated with the location.
+Beethoven even lived there briefly.
+Indeed, the Papagenotor sits opposite Hotel Beethoven on Papagenogasse: the street took its name from the famous theatre entrance in 1876.

 How to get to the Papagenotor